Prolonged Grief Disorder Treatment (PGDT/CGT)

 Show answer

 PGDT is a manualized 16-session protocol specifically for Prolonged Grief Disorder (now in DSM-5-TR).
-It integrates elements of IPT, CPT, and motivational techniques.
-The key innovations: grief monitoring diary, revisiting the story of the death (like PE for grief), imaginal conversations with the deceased (continuing bonds), and explicit restoration goals.
-General grief counseling doesn't typically include exposure-based revisiting of the death narrative.
+It integrates elements of interpersonal psychotherapy, exposure procedures adapted from prolonged exposure, and motivational interviewing.
+The key components: a grief monitoring diary, revisiting the story of the death, situational revisiting of avoided places and activities, imaginal conversations with the deceased (continuing bonds), and explicit restoration goals.
+General grief counseling does not typically include exposure-based revisiting of the death narrative.